-Groups for Highly Sensitive People
+Groups for the Sensitive and Neurodivergent

 • Julie's Courses Discussion Group-For those taking my courses, this is a space to share with others in the course, share wins, or tag me with questions.
 Once inside the group, locate the particular course you are taking.

-10 reasons to join a group of HSPs
+10 reasons to join our groups

 If you aren’t yet a member of the community, I invite you to come try it for a month and see how good it feels to be together!
 You’ll get access to these groups when you join.